LangStream/langstream/examples/applications/astradb-sink/README.md

 # Writing to a Cassandra or Datastax Astra DB Database

-This sample application shows how to use the DataStax Cassandra Sink Connector https://github.com/datastax/kafka-sink
+This sample application shows how to write to Astra DB using the 'vector-db-sink' agent. https://github.com/datastax/kafka-sink

 ## Prerequisites

 Install Cassandra or create a DataStax Astra DB Database

-## Create a "products" table
+## Table creation

+The sample application creates a keyspace named "products" and a table named "products" with the following schema:

 ```
 CREATE TABLE IF NOT EXISTS products (